mlochbaum/BQN/doc/transpose.md

         ≍○<⟜⍉ ⥊˘ a322

-To exchange multiple axes, use the Power modifier.
-A negative power moves axes in the other direction, just like how Rotate handles negative left arguments.
+To exchange multiple axes, use the [Repeat](repeat.md) modifier.
+A negative power moves axes in the other direction, just like how [Rotate](reverse.md#rotate) handles negative left arguments.
 In particular, to move the last axis to the front, use Undo (as you might expect, this exactly inverts `⍉`).

         ≢ ⍉⍟3 a23456

         ≢ ⍉⁼ a23456

 In fact, we have `≢⍉⍟k a ←→ k⌽≢a` for any whole number `k` and array `a`.